Data classification and labeling in the Office 365 dev/test environment

 Next, you enable the Azure Information Protection license for all user accounts.

-On the Office 365 admin center tab, click Users.
+On the Microsoft 365 admin center tab, click Users.

 In the list of user accounts, select your global administrator account, and then click Edit for Product licenses.